sensu/sensu-docs/content/sensu-go/6.5/api/core/events.md

 ### Example {#eventsentitycheck-put-example}

-In the following example, an HTTP PUT request is submitted to the `/events/:entity/:check` API endpoint to create an event for the `server1` entity and the `server-health` check and process it using the `slack` event handler.
+In the following example, an HTTP PUT request is submitted to the `/events/:entity/:check` API endpoint to create an event for the `server1` entity and the `server-health` check and process it using the `incident_alerts` pipeline.
 The event includes a status code of `1`, indicating a warning, and an output message of `Server error`.

 {{< code shell >}}